-This past few weeks, the J1 one students have been starting Chemical Bonding in school.
+This past few weeks, the J1 students have been starting Chemical Bonding in school.

 They complain to me, wow, Hendra!
 Why are the notes so thick and scary?
-So different from Sec 3 ?
+So different from Sec 3?
 But don’t worry.
 Sorry about the joke being a bit lame, now we continue.
-This very thick Chemical Bonding chapter, we can summarize in three different parts.
+In this very thick Chemical Bonding chapter, we can summarize it in three different parts.

-Part one, the small stuff, like sigma and pi bond,are those elements which can have more than 8 or less than 8 valence electrons dative bonding and dimer.
+Part one, the small stuff, like sigma and pi bond, are those elements that can have more than 8 or less than 8 valence electrons dative bonding, and dimer.

 Part two, those molecular shapes, when you start drawing the dot and cross diagram, after that, you identify the number of bond pairs and lone pairs of electrons and thus you know the molecular shape and the bond angle, right?
 That’s part two.

-Part three is about comparing and explaining the physical properties such as melting and boiling points, including those id-id,pd-pd and hydrogen bonding and so on.
+Part three is about comparing and explaining the physical properties such as melting and boiling points, including those id-id, pd-pd, hydrogen bonding, and so on.

 Part three: Comparison and explanation of physical properties of bonds.

-Step 1: Identify which group the substances belong to.
+Step 1: Identity which groups the substances belong to.

 For these two, NaCl belongs to ionic, and then HCl belongs to simple molecular, right?
 Thus we conclude that NaCl has higher melting and boiling point.
 That s point number 1.